Appetizers & Snacks

 Have any questions about this breaded zucchini?
 I did my best to answer the most common questions here.
 If you think of one I haven’t thought of yet, feel free to ask in the comments section!

-Do I need to peel zucchini before making breaded zucchini?
+Do I need to peel the zucchini before making breaded zucchini?

 These breaded zucchini slices are good, but sometimes the zucchini overload is so bad that you need a ton of recipes!
-Here’s more zucchini recipes to try.
+Here are more zucchini recipes to try.

 Did you like this breaded zucchini?
 Feel free to let us know what you think in the comments section, and don’t forget to rate this recipe!